Wonderer643/ESP32_AccessControl/README.md

 - WiFI Access Point WPA2 security
 - Access control using WiFi probes (access control by receiving WiFi prob messages from WiFI clients)
 - Access control using WiFi connect/attach from authorised clients
-- Date/time clock with backup battery and synchronization from the WiFi clients (via WEB interface)
+- Date/time clock with backup battery and synchronization from the WiFi clients (via WEB interface).
+Possibility of date/time based access control (future planned feature.)
 - Logging of the access events
 - Adaptive (small & big screens) WEB interface for configuration and access management
 - Inverted Relay mode operation (no restriction of access if device is not powered)